Skip to main content

 The problem

-These days modern JavaScript applications are highly dynamic and mutable.
+Web applications are often highly dynamic and mutable.
 Their state and the DOM are continuously changing over a period of time.

 The problem with conditional testing is that it can only be used when the state has stabilized.
-In modern day applications, knowing when state is stable is oftentimes impossible.
+Knowing when state is stable in a web application is oftentimes difficult.

 To illustrate this, let's take a straightforward example of trying to conditionally test unstable state.